 The cast all do an excellent job in their roles, which is a requirement of a film like The Man Standing Next.
 Byung-Hun Lee is especially good as the man in the centre of it all.
-He’s utterly convincing portraying someone who’s beliefs are unravelling around him.
+He’s utterly convincing in portraying someone whose beliefs are unravelling around him.
 Woo does an excellent job with his cast, even the supporting players are on point.

 The Man Standing Next should appeal to anyone who likes this kind of thriller.
-It’s one of the few recent movies that run near two hours and didn’t feel overlong to me.
+It’s one of the few recent movies that run nearly two hours and didn’t feel overlong to me.
 The setting, and for some, the unfamiliarity of the events, should also add some interest to the film.

-Capelight Pictures will open The Man Standing Next at theatres across the U.S and Canada on February 7th.
+Capelight Pictures will open The Man Standing Next at theatres across the U.S. and Canada on February 7th.
 DVD and VOD release will follow later in the year.